WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

   6. The user will have some validation to avoid entering negative numbers, missing boxes, etc

 ### The user shall be able to access an intuitive reporting system that displays the their monthly results.
+  1. The user wants a form what it is easy to navigate and click buttons to display results by month or maybe by other ranges of time.

 ### The user shall be able to compare their currently monthly report to older monthly reports.
+  1. The user will be able to navigate to a form that provides an intuitive interface to compare their expenses against budget over time.
+  2. The user wants easy to digest information.
+The representation will be graph form and display expense total by category, by month against the budget targets.

 ### The user may be able to load credit card reports directly into their expenses for efficiency.
+  1. The user would like some functionality where they could load a file in the app to automatically pull in expenses based on a predifined format.
+  2. The user would appreciate using this feature so they can also shift over any excel sheet they use for their own budgeting purposes.

 ### The user shall be able to access the application with or without internet access.
   1. The user will have their app run locally as well as store locally.
 This avoids sending sensitive data over the web.